eroicaleo/doctut2/notes/NotesOnSapien.md

 As modern people came to admit that they don't know the answers to some very important questions, they found it necessary to look for completely new knowledge.
+Consequently, the dominate modern research methods take for grant the insufficiency of old knowledge.
+Instead of studying old traditions, emphasis is now placed on new observations and experiments.
+When present observation collides with past tradition, we give precedence to the observation. ...
+But from their first year in college, aspiring physicists, archaeologist and political scientists are taught that it's their mission to go beyond what Einstein, Heinrich Schliemann and Max Weber ever know.

+Mere observations, however, are not knowledge.
+In order to understand the universe, we need to connect observations into comprehensive theories.
+Earlier traditions usually formulated their theories in terms of stories.
+Modern science uses mathematics.

+When traditional mythologies and scriptures laid down general laws, these were presented in narrative rather than mathematical form.

+### Knowledge is power

+Outline:

+Paragraph Summary:

+* Knowledge is hard to understand
+    * mathematical language and contradict to common sense.
+* Knowledge gives us new power, enjoys immense prestige.
+Everyone understand this.

+* 1620 Francis Bacon's science manifesto: "Knowledge is power".
+    * Truth is poor test, no knowledge is 100% true.
+    * Utility is good test.
+Theory empowers us, makes us to do new things constitutes knowledge.

+* connection between science & technology is so strong to separate them TODAY.
+    * No science research, no new technology.
+    * Don't result in new technology, little point to do research.

+* relationship between the 2
+    * <1500, totally separate.
+    * 1600, revolutionary.
+    * 1700, tightened.
+    * early 1800, still don't finance research.
+    * late 1800, tied.

+* military revolution, today technology, past organization.